Sarahxys/IRIC_miRBooking/Identifying leaders and followers.md

 print(df.to_csv('cor_combined.tsv', sep='\t', index=False, header=True))
 ```
 # Pythone script to compute p-value for the above correlation table using zscore
+The below script used zscore to compute p-value; when r= 1 or -1, it indicate perfect correlation and it gave us errors when calculating 1-r^2 (which will equal to zero and cause the zscore to equal to infinity); hence, we made it equal to 0.
 ```
 import math
 from scipy.stats import t